microsoft/RecAI/RecLM-eval/README.md

     --max_turn 5
 ```

+Several mainstream open source models were used to evaluate the following tasks:
 ## Amazon_Fashion · Ranking Evaluation (1000 samples)
 Each test instance contains 1 positive item and 19 negatives (20 candidates in total).
 The tables report the main top-k ranking metrics as well as four error indicators defined in *RecLM-eval*.